Greg Baise

-Gregory W. Baise (born April 13, 1952) is an American politician.
-He previously served as the longtime President and CEO of the Illinois Manufacturers' Association.
-Before that, Baise served in many political and governmental roles, including as Illinois Secretary of Transportation, in which role he was director of the Illinois Department of Transportation.

-Baise has been involved in a number of political action committees (PACs).
+Gregory W. Baise (born April 13, 1952) is an American politician who served as the president and CEO of the Illinois Manufacturers' Association from 1991 until 2019.
+Before that, he had worked in several political and government roles, including leading IDOT as Illinois secretary of transportation under governor Jim Thompson in the 1980s.
+Baise is a Republican, and in in 1990 was his party's unsuccessful nominee for Illinois treasurer.
+In recent decades, he has been involved in a number of political action committees (PACs).

 Early life and education

-Baise was born April 13, 1952 in Jacksonville, Illinois.
+Baise was born April 13, 1952, in Jacksonville, Illinois.
 He grew up on a farm nearby.
 He graduated from Triopia High School in 1970, and went on to attend Illinois College in Jacksonville.
 He graduated from Illinois College in 1974.

-Career
+Early career

 Baise spent his final two summers of college as an intern at the United States House of Representatives at the time of the Watergate hearings.

-After graduating from college, Baise was elected an alderman in Jacksonville.
+After graduating from college, Baise was elected an alderman (city councilor) in Jacksonville.
 He served as alderman from 1975 through 1978.
-His employment outside of government was in the admission's department of Illinois College.
+His employment outside of his elected office was in the admission's department of Illinois College.

-During the 1976 Illinois gubernatorial election, Baise volunteered for the campaign of James R. Thompson.
-This began a fourteen year period in which he would hold various roles as a staffer for Thompson.
+During the 1976 Illinois gubernatorial election, Baise volunteered for the campaign of Jim Thompson.
+This began a fourteen-year period in which he would hold various roles as a staffer for Thompson.
 After Thompson's victory, Baise was hired to serve as a travel aide to Governor Thompson.
 In 1979, he became Thompson's scheduler, heading the governor's scheduling office.
-Effective January 5, 1981, he became Thompson's Personnel Director, a role in which he oversaw the governor's patronage appointments.
-At the same time that he became the Personnel Director, he also was named an assistant to Arthur Quern, the Director of Government Operations.

-Baise was campaign manager for Thompson's 1986 reelection campaign.

-During the 1984 United States presidential election, Baise managed Ronald Reagan's campaign operations in Illinois.
+Effective January 5, 1981, he became Thompson's personnel director, a role in which he oversaw the governor's patronage appointments.
+At the same time that he became the personnel director, he also was named an assistant to Arthur Quern, the director of government operations.
+Baise was the campaign manager of Thompson's 1986 reelection campaign, and during the 1984 United States presidential election managed the Illinois operations of Ronald Reagan's presidential reelection campaign.

 Illinois Secretary of Transportation

 In November 1984, Baise was appointed by Thompson as Illinois Secretary of Transportation, making him the director of the Illinois Department of Transportation (IDOT).

 Under Baise, an emergency number *999 was created as the Cellular Express Line to be used by expressway motorists with mobile phones (then on the rise) in the Chicago-area.
 Baise announced the program in August 1989.
 In November 1989, Baise told local officials that IDOT had decided that it would only complete a portion of the planned route of Illinois Route 390.

-During Baise's tenure, work was completed on upgrading U.S. Route 51 in Illinois.
+During his tenure, work was completed by IDOT to upgrade U.S. Route 51 in Illinois.
+In 1989, Baise was, appointed to also serve as the chairman of the Governor's Earthquake Preparedness Task Force.

 During the 1988 United States presidential election, Baise served as an advisor to George H. W. Bush's campaign operations in Illinois, and ran its Southern Illinois operations.

-In 1989, Baise also appointed as chairman of the Governor's Earthquake Preparedness Task Force.